Editor’s note: This post was originally published March 8, 2016, and has been updated.

 Your Turn: Have you ever been laid off?
 If you saw it coming, what did you do to prepare?
 If not, what did you do while you were unemployed?

-Nancy Munro was born in Brooklyn, New York, raised in the city’s suburbs and attended Penn State, graduating with a degree in criminal justice.
-She is currently living in South Florida, doing what she loves to do (freelance writing) while pondering what she should do in life.
+Nancy Munro was born in Brooklyn, New York and raised in the city’s suburbs.
+She attended Penn State and graduated with a degree in criminal justice.
+She currently lives in South Florida, doing what she loves to do (freelance writing) while pondering what she should do in life.
 Her home is also occupied by her husband David and two cats.